 Online shopping was on the rise well before 2020 rolled around, but once the pandemic hit, ecommerce sales skyrocketed to new heights.
-Now, in 2021, it’s safe to say that even after the pandemic is long gone, ecommerce won’t be going anywhere anytime soon.
+Now it’s safe to say that even after the pandemic is long gone, ecommerce won’t be going anywhere anytime soon.
 Customers are still shopping online more than ever before, and as a local business owner, you want to make sure you’re capitalizing on that as much as possible.

 If you run a business that sells tangible products like clothes, books, art prints, plants, or anything else, setting up an online shop is, for the most part, pretty straightforward.
 You create your products, list them online, and customers purchase them for delivery or for local pick up.
 But what if you run a business that provides services, like a salon, a creative agency, or an event planning business, for example?
 Can you still reap all of the benefits of an ecommerce platform if you don’t typically sell physical products?

 We have good news: the answer is 100% yes!
 If you’re a service-based business owner, you absolutely can— and should— still set up an online shop to help drive additional sales, reach new customers, and take your digital marketing to the next level.

 Need some inspiration to help get you started?
 Here are five different “products” service-based businesses could potentially sell online: